 Workaholic relationship problems happen.
 If you know a workaholic, chances are you have formed an opinion about the subject based on your experience.
 That’s valid; however, try to understand that each person is different.
 The experience you have with one workaholic could be different than another.
 You have a right to speak up and tell them how your experience of their behavior has affected you and your relationship.
 As much as possible, be kind, loving and supportive, while maintaining healthy boundaries.
 If needed, get a third party involved to help you sort things out.
 Workaholics Anonymous has resources for family and friends of workaholics.

 You can easily Google books, workaholic treatment facilities and various resources to support you when it comes to workaholism, but the best place to start is Workaholics Anonymous.
 Their website is a bit old school, but they have a lot of great resources and tools you can browse.
-Consider private coaching and customized mentoring as well, which may be a good fit for your needs and your schedule.
+In addition, you may want to consider private coaching and customized mentoring so that it fits your needs and schedule.

 I chose private coaching with the Workaholics Anonymous material as a guide.
 My coach went through the program combining the best of both worlds.
 Private coaching allowed me to be more open and take my time going through each step of the program.
+The biggest mistakes is forcing yourself to do something you know won't work for you.
 Ultimately, you want to find the best solution for your needs that will allow you to be consistent.

 We live in a world where self-sacrifice for the sake of achievement, money, and status is a badge of honor.
 But what’s the cost?